 Students are required to undertake 24 credits of off-campus learning under the twin themes Social Innovation and Global Citizenship as a condition of graduation.
-To fulfil the Social Innovation requirement, candidates must either complete FOSS2018 or a combination of FOSS4003 and FOSS2021.
+To fulfil the Social Innovation requirement, candidates must complete FOSS2018.
 To fulfil the Global Citizenship requirement, candidates must either complete FOSS2019, undertake 12 credits of advanced courses on exchange studies or on an overseas summer programme approved by the Faculty.
 Candidates may complete a maximum of 30 credits of experiential learning (internship) during their studies.

-- FOSS2018.
-Social Innovation internship (12 credits) - FOSS2019.
-Global Citizenship internship (12 credits) - FOSS2021.
-Comparative East Asian Studies internship (6 credits) - FOSS4003.
-Hong Kong, Asia's World City?
-A multidisciplinary discourse (6 credits)
+FOSS2018.
+Social Innovation internship (12 credits) FOSS2019.
+Global Citizenship internship (12 credits)